GRB-SN Association within the Binary-Driven Hypernova Model: conclusions

-This article addresses the identification of the separatrix properties of the CO core's gravitational collapse occurring in binaries NS-CO core and leading, alternatively, to a single Ic SN or a similar SN Ic and a variety of long GRBs.
-It is shown that the most general BdHN, in addition to a standard Ic SN, leads to 1) an HN $10^3$ times more energetic than a typical SN Ic, 2) to long GRBs, much more energetic than the SN Ic, in the range of $10^{49}$--$10^{54}$~erg 3) these long GRBs being subdivided in BdHN I, BdHN II, and BdHN III.
+This article addresses the identification of the separatrix properties of the CO core's gravitational collapse occurring in CO-NS binaries and leading, alternatively, to a single SN Ic or a similar SN Ic and a variety of long GRBs.
+It is shown that the most general BdHN, in addition to a standard Ic SN, leads to 1) an HN $10^3$ times more energetic than a typical SN Ic, 2) to long GRBs, much more energetic than the SN Ic, in the range of $10^{49}$--$10^{54}$~erg, 3) these long GRBs being subdivided in BdHN I, BdHN II, and BdHN III.

-From observations and theoretical analysis, we illustrate in Section~\ref{sec:2} the BdHN I with energies between $10^{52}$~erg and $10^{54}$~erg, the only BdHNe where a BH is formed by the IGC process, BdHN II with energies between $10^{50}$~erg and $10^{52}$~erg, and BdHN III with energies below $10^{50}$~erg.
-For each BdHN type, we have identified the typical CO core-NS orbital period and the $\nu$NS spin: the former ranges from $\sim 4$--$5$ min in BdHN I, $\sim 20$ min in BdHN II, and to a few hours in BdHN III.
-Correspondingly, the $\nu$NS spin ranges between 1 and 100 ms. A long-lasting X-ray afterglow is associated with \textit{each} GRB and is present in \textit{all} BdHN types.
+From observations and theoretical analysis, we illustrate in Section~\ref{sec:2} the BdHN I with energies between $10^{52}$~erg and $10^{54}$~erg, the only BdHNe where the IGC process forms a BH, BdHN II with energies between $10^{50}$~erg and $10^{52}$~erg, and BdHN III with energies below $10^{50}$~erg.
+For each BdHN type, we have identified the typical CO-NS orbital period and the $\nu$NS spin: the former ranges from $\sim 4$--$5$ min in BdHN I, $\sim 20$ min in BdHN II, and to a few hours in BdHN III.
+The $\nu$NS spin ranges between $1$ and $100$ ms. A long-lasting X-ray afterglow is associated with \textit{each} GRB and is present in \textit{all} BdHN types.
 Specific examples are given in Section~\ref{sec:6}--\ref{sec:9}.

 Already on these results, the important conclusion can be inferred that BdHNe are intrinsically dominated by a large amount of rotational energy; see text and references therein: \begin{enumerate} \item The $\nu$NS spin inferred from the energetics of the X-ray afterglows has an initial dimensionless angular momentum $a/M = c J/(G M^2)$, being $J$ and $M$ the $\nu$NS angular momentum and mass, of $\sim 0.5$ for BdHN I down to $\sim 10^{-3}$ in BdHN III.
 We have given an example of how the fast spinning $\nu$NS in GRB 180720B initially follows a Jacobi ellipsoid sequence \citep{2022PhRvD.106h3004R}, an absolute first in relativistic astrophysics. \item The BH is formed only in BdHN I by the IGC process due to the accretion of SN ejecta onto the companion NS.
 Also, in this case, an initial dimensionless parameter $\sim 0.5$ of the BH has been inferred from the two BHs in BdHNI, GRB 180720B (see Section~\ref{sec:6}) and GRB 19014C (see Section~\ref{sec:7}). \item As recalled above, the CO core gravitational collapse originates the entire energetics of the BdHN.
 Traditionally, the initial rotational energy of the CO core is assumed to be zero.
 Possibly the largest change of paradigm introduced by the BdHN model has been to point out that the zero angular momentum traditionally assumed in the description of the collapse of the CO core is untenable.
 In the BdHN model, the CO core has to be close to corotation with the binary NS companion: this implies, for a binary companion NS of $\sim 4$ min orbital period, a CO core with $a/m \sim 1$, assuming a radius $\sim 10^{10}$~cm and a mass $\sim 10 M_\odot$.
 All efforts should be directed at gaining observational evidence for this corotation and developing an SN explosion model consistent with this assumption. \end{enumerate}